 I’ve not covered everything, only what I think is useful for a visitor.

-Those who commute in London or plan to utilise trams will need to research a little further for more ways to save and deal with the complexities of the London transport system.
-And if you are planning to use or pass through Wimbledon tube, train or tram then prepare for extreme confusion as they have more than one type of electronic reader to deal with extended travel.
+Those who commute in London or plan to utilise trams will find more ways to save with further research.
+Note that if you are planning to use or pass through Wimbledon tube, train or tram then prepare for extreme confusion.
+They have more than one type of electronic reader to deal with extended travel.
 There are also other stations that have similar puzzles to solve.

-Have you stumbled across any other savings and facts when visiting London… If so please share them?
+Have you stumbled across any other London transport savings and facts when visiting London… If so please share them?